Rabies Free Tanzania

 Rabies Free Kenya

-The program in Kenya represents the second phase of the work by WSU faculty to identify community-based programs that are replicable not only across a country, but across the globe.
+The Kenya program represents the second phase of the work by WSU faculty to identify community-based programs that are replicable across the globe.
 In order to reach the goal set in Zero by 30, governments in each country must invest in interventions for their citizens.

-The research underway by Dr. Thumbi Mwangi, is in strategies and tools that governments can use to determine the resources needed to undertake a country-wide rabies elimination campaign.
+The research underway by Dr. Thumbi Mwangi is in strategies and tools that governments can use to determine the resources needed to undertake a country-wide rabies elimination campaign.
 “Ultimately, rabies elimination in Africa requires regional cooperation.
-A rabies-free Kenya is only protected from incursions from neighboring countries when they too, control for rabies,” states Dr. Mwangi.
+A rabies-free Kenya is only protected from incursions from neighboring countries when they too, control for rabies,” states Dr. Mwangi said.